-For the analysis of interstitial waters, a total of 789 samples were collected offshore using either Rhizons or squeezers.
-An additional 876 sediment samples were collected for analysis of headspace gas, and in 161 of these samples, methane was analyzed for all four microbiology sites during the offshore phase.
+For the analysis of interstitial waters, a total of 789 samples were collected offshore using either Rhizon samplers or squeezers.
+An additional 876 sediment samples were collected for analysis of headspace gas, from which 161 samples were taken at the four microbiology sites and measured for methane concentrations during the offshore phase.
 Pore water analyses onboard the ship included measurements of salinity, pH, sulfide, alkalinity, and ammonium.
-An additional 23 chemical species in the pore water were measured during the OSP.
-The measurements include analyses of chloride, bromide, and sulfate by ion chromatography and aluminum, barium, boron, calcium, iron, magnesium, manganese, potassium, phosphorus, silica, sodium, strontium, sulfur, titanium, lithium, molybdenum, rubidium, vanadium, zinc, and zirconium by inductively coupled plasma-optical emission spectrometry (ICP-OES).
+An additional 23 chemical pore water species were analyzed during the OSP, including chloride, bromide, and sulfate by ion chromatography and aluminum, barium, boron, calcium, iron, magnesium, manganese, potassium, phosphorus, silica, sodium, strontium, sulfur, titanium, lithium, molybdenum, rubidium, vanadium, zinc, and zirconium by inductively coupled plasma-optical emission spectrometry (ICP-OES).
 We also analyzed 657 sediment samples for total carbon, total organic carbon, and total sulfur using a carbon sulfur analyzer at the University of Bremen.

 The pore water composition at most sites reflects the rise in salinity associated with the transition from a freshwater environment to the modern brackish-marine Baltic Sea.
 The length of the sediment column impacted by the salinity change in the bottom water strongly depends on the sediment accumulation rate and diffusion.
 At Site M0059 in the Little Belt, for example, the brackish-marine sediment deposit is exceptionally thick at ~47 m.
 Concentrations of chloride, a conservative element in seawater, are high and relatively constant at ~380 mM throughout the upper 15 m of the sediment, before declining to 100 mM at depth.
 In contrast, at Site M0066 in the Bornholm Basin, the brackish-marine deposit is <2 m thick.
 Here, chloride concentrations display a comparatively moderate decline from near 170 mM near the seafloor, largely reflecting diffusive transport into the sediment.
-Evidence for fresher water at depth at Site M0060 may reflect flow through high-porosity sand units.
+Evidence for fresher water at depth at Site M0060 may reflect flow through highporosity sand units.

 Differences in pore water salinity also reflect the position of each site within the BSB.
-Sites located a greater distance from the Danish Straits and the connection with the North Sea are generally characterized by a lower salinity in the pore water in the upper part of the sediment column.
-Thus, although the surface sediment salinity is ~33 at Site M0060 near Anholt, salinities of ~6 were observed at Sites M0061 and M0062 in the Ångermanälven estuary.
+Sites located a greater distance from the Danish Straits and the connection with the North Sea are generally characterized by lower salinity in the pore water in the upper part of the sediment column.
+Thus, although the surface sediment salinity is ~33 at Site M0060 near Anholt, salinities of ~6 were observed at Sites M0061 and M0062 in the Ångermanälven River estuary.

 The chemical composition of the interstitial waters also records large spatial and temporal differences in the input and degradation of organic matter in the sediment.
 Key indicators for high rates of organic matter degradation include high alkalinities, elevated concentrations of ammonium and phosphate, and lack of sulfate in the pore water.
-Exceptionally high alkalinities of ~200 and 55 mEq/L are observed at Sites M0059 and M0063, respectively.
+Exceptionally high alkalinities of ~200 and 55 meq/L are observed at Sites M0059 and M0063, respectively.
 Alkalinities are at least an order of magnitude lower at most other sites, indicating lower rates of organic matter degradation.